-To fully grasp and harness the SM opportunities in healthcare SCM, many and diverse technologies have been tried to meet the challenges outlined above.
-Some of these technologies may seem unimportant to SCM in healthcare, yet the pervasive popularity and usability advantages offers a paradigm shift that incorporate SCM with some of them leveraging potential problems.
+To fully grasp and harness the SM opportunities in healthcare SCM, many and diverse technologies have been experimented with the view of meeting the challenges outlined above.
+Some of these technologies may seem unimportant to SCM in healthcare, nonetheless the pervasive popularity and usability advantages offers a paradigm shift that incorporate SCM with some of them leveraging potential problems.
 Here we briefly discuss some of the most promising technologies.

 6.1.
-Agent-Based Simulation (ABS): ABS is a relatively new paradigm that is based on the concepts of multi-agent systems and robotics from the field of artificial intelligence (AI) (Zbib et al. 2012).
-ABS embodies a complex system with agents programmed to follow some behavior rules.
+Agent-Based Simulation (ABS): It is a fairly new concept that is based on multi-agent systems and robotics that bears semblance with artificial intelligence (AI) (Zbib et al. 2012).
+ABS embodies a complex system with a multiplicity of agents programmed to follow some behaviour rules.
 In this system, agents are capable of making independent decisions which is at variance to objects and entities in conventional simulation techniques.
-ABS is a bottom-up modeling approach which uses behavior of agents which come as a result of individual system properties emerging from interactions of agents.
-Recently, agent-based simulation has gained a great deal of publicity because it reveals the complexity of the real world by considering a representation of the system and by producing the unpredictable behavior of a group of people according to their individual decisions (Harrison et al. 2016).
-Although ABS is more suitable for strategic problems (Gao et al. 2012), in areas of human behavior, information sharing and collaboration its unique features make it more appropriate to simulate problems ranging from the strategic level to the operational level.
-However, since ABS is computationally intensive it used minimally in industry (Ferrer et al. 2013).
+ABS uses a bottom-up modelling approach which encompasses behaviour of agents that come as a result of system properties emerging individual interactions of agents.
+Recently, agent-based simulation has gained a great deal of publicity due to the fact that it reveals the complexity of the real world by considering a representation of the system and by producing the unpredictable behaviour of a group of people according to their individual decisions (Harrison et al. 2016).
+Although ABS is more suitable for strategic problems (Gao et al. 2012), in areas of human behaviour, information sharing and collaboration its unique features make it more appropriate to simulate problems ranging from the strategic level to the operational level.
+On the contrary, since ABS is computationally intensive a handful of industries use it albeit minimally (Ferrer et al. 2013).

 6.2.
 Radio Frequency Identification (RFID): Radio Frequency Identification (RFID) is seen as one of the contemporary technologies today (Andreev et al. 2015; Kour et al. 2014).
-RFID is a technology that uses radio signals to communicate with a tag placed in or attached to an object, an animal, or a person which come as tag that store information and can be attached to the items, a wireless network of electronics interrogators that reads the information on the tags; and a middleware that bridges the RFID hardware with enterprise applications.
-Electromagnetic waves are used for sending and receiving information between tags and readers (Chunli et al. 2012; Sundar et al. 2015).
-The emergence of RFID technology brought a huge sigh of relief for SCM in healthcare with respect to improving the speed and accuracy of tracking inventories; reducing inventory levels; reducing overhead costs, and improving the efficiency of work process.
-Accordingly, RFID contributes to mitigate the aforementioned challenges associated with the traditional forms of data collection in SM projects.
+It is a technology that uses radio signals to communicate with a tag placed in or attached to an object, an animal, or a person which come as a tag that store information and can be attached to the items, a wireless network of electronics interrogators that reads the information on the tags; and a middleware that mediates the RFID hardware with enterprise applications.
+It relies on radio waves for sending and receiving information between tags and readers (Chunli et al. 2012; Sundar et al. 2015).
+The emergence of RFID technology has brought a huge sigh of relief for SCM in healthcare with respect to improving the speed and accuracy of tracking inventories; reducing inventory levels; reducing overhead costs, and improving the efficiency of work process.
+In effect, the introduction of RFID contributes lessen the challenges characterise the traditional forms of data collection in SM projects.
 This was followed by several studies that used SM techniques to solve problems with RFID-enabled SC systems.
-RFID technology is developing; however, it promises a good opportunity for improving the accuracy and efficiency of SM for healthcare SCM.
+Although RFID is in its early stages, it promises a good opportunity for improving the accuracy and efficiency of SM for healthcare SCM.